-“Do it while your young.”
+“Do it while you’re young.”
 I can’t tell you how many times I heard those words growing up.
 I heard them from family, friends, T.V., people I aspired to be like, and everywhere in between.
-I don’t know how many times it took hearing it before it sank in, but sink in it did!
+I don’t know how many times it took hearing before it sank in, but eventually, it did.

-In the past 10 years I have lived on 3 continents, in 4 countries, and in 12 cities.
+I have lived on three continents, in four countries, and 12 cities in the past ten years.
 I am not a military brat.
-I am not a gypsy (though I might like to be one day!).
+I am not a gypsy (though I might like to be one day).
 I am not sketchy.
 I am certainly not running from anything or anyone.
-If anything, I am running to something, toward someone… though most of the time I don’t know exactly who, where or what that is.
+If anything, I am running toward something, though I don’t know who, where or what that is.
 What I do know is that every time I make a move, it is smart.
-I am always strategic about it and I always make sure that my bases are covered on the other side.
+I am always strategic about it, and I always make sure that I cover my bases on the other side.

 One day I might expose the stories behind all of my moves.
 Some were “just because.”
 Others were for financial gain.
-Even others for fame.
-Once it was for love, but I moved on still after that.
-I love calling so many places home (see the list at https://www.judsonlmoore.com).
+Even other moves were motivated by fame.
+Once, it was for love, but I moved on still after that.
+I call many places home.
 I love that I can relate to so many people and the places that they call home.

 Truth be told, I don’t really have a home.
-“Home” is just a word to me.. it is a filler word for some great expression that I don’t yet know how to define.
+“Home” is just a word to me… it is a filler word for some expression that I don’t yet know how to define.
 I did once have a home.
 It was in Kentucky, but that was 12 years ago.
 Am I searching for a new “home?”
 I don’t think so.
-I mean, I did watch the movie Up In The Air and was inspired to go shopping for luggage.
-(Yes, that really happened!)
+I mean, I did watch the movie Up In The Air and was inspired to go shopping for luggage (yes, that happened).

-Then there are people who are young, smart, degree in hand, nothing tying them down, and they say to me, “I wish I could go off exploring the world!”
-And to them I say DO IT.
-Then come the excuses: ALWAYS.
-“I have this job…” “My family is here…” “I don’t know where I would go…” “I don’t have enough money to move…” etc etc etc…
+Some people are young, smart, have a degree in hand, nothing tying them down, and say to me, “I wish I could go off exploring the world!”
+And to them, I say DO IT.
+Then comes a flood of excuses: ALWAYS.
+“I have this job…” “My family is here…” “I don’t know where I would go…” “I don’t have enough money to move…” etc. etc. etc.

 note: I am the child of 2 Southern Baptist preachers (yes, mom too!), and my dad is a brilliant academic.
 They have very noble professions and have led very happy lives.
-My parents are the best parents I know of and they have done everything for me, always… but I was reared as far from a silver spoon in my mouth as you can imagine.
-I have worked since I was 14 and as many as 5 jobs + college at a single time to get where I am today… and everything, EVERYTHING I posses is a result of my own work, not a trust fund.. so lack of money is not an excuse either.
-Just a reflection for lack of motivation and creativity. :)
+My parents are the best I know of, and they have done everything for me, always.
+But I was reared as far from a silver spoon in my mouth as you can imagine.
+I have worked since I was 14 and as many as five jobs + college simultaneously to get where I am today, and everything, EVERYTHING I possess is a result of my work, not a trust fund.. so lack of money is not an excuse either.
+Just a reflection of a lack of motivation and creativity.

-Trust me.
-You don’t REALLY want to move around like I do.
+You probably don’t want to move around as I do.
 It takes real sacrifice.
 I have a belief that the long-term benefits will be great.
 That is what keeps me going.
 But it isn’t easy.
-If it WERE easy then everyone WOULD do it! (so they say)
+If it were easy, then everyone would do it (so they say).

-But if you want to explore the world.
-If you want this connectivity with different people and cultures, but don’t know where to start, then shoot me a note.
+If you want to explore the world, if you wish to have this sort of connectivity with different people and cultures, but don’t know where to start, shoot me a message.
 I would love to talk about it.
 What I find is that it is hard to relate my stories and experiences.
 Most people don’t ‘get it.’

 Enough about that.
 I live without regrets.
 I love my life.
 I am just nearing a time when I want to share my super-awesome-crazy-experience-at-every-turn-know-more-people-than-Google-life with someone else.

-Now accepting applications.
-While I am still young.
+I am now accepting applications while I am still young.

 Preview my new book now and learn how to: